 Remove Leaves Below Waterline

 Remove as many of the lower leaves as possible.
 Any leaves below the water line must be removed.
 Leaving the leaves attached can introduce mold into the water and the plant.
-I usually remove the majority of leaves, and just completely fill my vase with big flowers.
+I usually remove the majority of leaves, and just completely fill my vase with big hydrangea heads.

 Remove leaves below the waterline for cut hydranges